zavalalabs/zavalalabs.github.io/_posts/2024-07-01-Lepow-DualView-Review.md

 categories: [Review, Lepow, DualView, Monitor, SysAdmin, OnTheGo]
 ---

 I had not envisioned doing any kind of dedicated hardware review on this blog.
 But after the experience I had with the Lepow DualView, I felt compelled to share my thoughts.
 Specifically, I wanted to share my experience with Lepow's Indiegogo campaign and then go into the actual product.
 It's been almost a year in the making of this whole process, since I first backed the campaign.
-For simplicity sake, I will break this review into two parts: the campaign and the product.
+For simplicity's sake, I will break this review into two parts: the campaign and the product.
 Let's dive in!

 ## The Campaign

-This campaign kicked off and garnered great interest after ads and youtube content kicked off the concept of the unit.
-When the ad first tripped across my feeds, I was instantly intrigued with getting this kind of tool into my gear back as a hybrid worker wanting to have my own setup wherever I was deployed.
+This campaign kicked off and garnered great interest after ads and YouTube content kicked off the concept of the unit.
+When the ad first tripped across my feeds, I was instantly intrigued with getting this kind of tool into my gear bag as a hybrid worker wanting to have my setup wherever I was deployed.
 Many concepts were a tossed out thinking about how this product would work.

-So, did I jump right in? **You Bet I did** the promised delivery was even more enticing.
+So, did I jump right in? **You bet I did;** the promised delivery was even more enticing.

 ### Timeline